- Written by Dr.Mehmet Demircioglu

 Should I Stop Minoxidil Before a Hair Transplant?

-Many patients ask me this question because they feel trapped between two worries.
-They are afraid that if they continue minoxidil, it may hide the real level of hair loss before surgery.
-They are also afraid that if they stop it, they may lose more hair before the operation.
+Patients can feel trapped between two fears before surgery.
+If they continue minoxidil, they worry it may hide the real level of hair loss.
+If they stop it, they worry they may shed more hair before the operation.

-I understand this concern very well.
-A patient does not want to build a surgical plan on an illusion.
-At the same time, a patient does not want to create unnecessary shedding just before a hair transplant.
+That concern is reasonable.
+A patient should not build a surgical plan on an illusion.
+But stopping a helpful treatment at the wrong time can also create unnecessary shedding just before a hair transplant.

-So the real question is not only whether you should stop minoxidil before a hair transplant.
-The better question is whether your whole treatment plan is stable, realistic, and designed for the years ahead.
+So the decision is not only whether to stop minoxidil before a hair transplant.
+I would focus on whether the whole treatment plan is stable, realistic, and designed for the years ahead.

 Should I use minoxidil before a hair transplant?

-In many patients, minoxidil can be useful before surgery, especially when the thinning is diffuse or when the crown and mid scalp still contain many miniaturized hairs.
-These hairs are not completely gone, but they are weak.
+For some patients, minoxidil can be useful before surgery, especially when the thinning is diffuse or when the crown and mid-scalp still contain many miniaturized hairs.
+These hairs are not completely gone.
 Sometimes they can still be supported.

 I do not look at minoxidil as a magic solution.
 I look at it as one possible tool.
 It may improve hair caliber, support the hair cycle, and help some patients keep more of their existing hair before a surgical decision is made.